Behaviour Management - Overview

 - Students will walk, and keep left, in the school corridors.

-- Students will at break times remain in their own designated area of the grounds.
+- Students will at break times remain in their own designated area of the grounds or a communal activity location.

 - Chewing gum is not permitted on the campus.